We all need a break, but are we taking them? Tips to afford your much-needed vacation

 Turns out, this same study reported that taking a vacation (traveling, specifically) increases your chances of getting a promotion.
 And, no surprise here, it increases your happiness.

-So, let’s get vacay-planning already?!
+So, let’s get vacay-budget-planning already?!

-Crack open your budget and get a sense of what you could shift.
+It's time to crack open your budget and get a sense of what you could shift.
 Maybe your “entertainment” budget could be a little leaner.
 Or, maybe your Amazon spending could use a closer look.
 Taking small steps in your daily routine and making small changes to your spending habits can make a big difference.

 Don’t worry!
 Before you hack away at your precious budget, consider the small, yet powerful ways you can save money for your trip.

 Instead of that breakfast sandwich or drinks out with the group, consider putting that money aside for your travel fund.
 Or, order a less expensive option and put the remainder of what you would have spent in your travel fund.

-Cut the cord.
 Still using cable?
 Yeah, so is our grandma.
 (Kidding!
 She’s already on Netflix.)
 Consider switching your pricey cable subscription to a streaming service.
 If you can’t live without GoT reruns, you can always purchase premium channels a la carte and still weigh in for less than your old cable bill.

 You don’t need a fancy gym membership to stay/get in shape!
 Cancel your club memberships, because YouTube is your new best friend.
 Consider free workouts from money-saving fitness pals online.
 Or if exercise videos aren’t your thing try going for a hike outside or run around the neighborhood.

-Reassess your insurance.
 When was the last time you checked your home and auto insurance plans?
 It’s good to check in at least once every three years to ensure you have the proper coverage for the right price.

 Now that you have a better idea of what it will look like to trim your budget, whip out your current plan and start making some changes.
 Every dollar and skipped latte counts.
 Before you know it, your vacay fund will be brimming with cash ready to take you to paradise.